Boum and No. 12 Xavier host No. 25 Marquette - WTOP News

 Cincinnati; Sunday, 12 p.m.
 EST

-BOTTOM LINE: No. 12 Xavier hosts the No. 25 Marquette Golden Eagles after Souley Boum scored 26 points in Xavier’s 90-87 victory against the Creighton Bluejays.
+BOTTOM LINE: No. 12 Xavier takes on the No. 25 Marquette Golden Eagles after Souley Boum scored 26 points in Xavier’s 90-87 victory over the Creighton Bluejays.

-The Musketeers are 9-1 on their home court.
-Xavier averages 21.1 assists per game to lead the Big East, paced by Colby Jones with 5.5.
+The Musketeers have gone 9-1 at home.
+Xavier leads college basketball with 21.1 assists per game led by Colby Jones averaging 5.5.

-The Golden Eagles are 6-1 in conference games.
-Marquette ranks second in the Big East shooting 35.3% from 3-point range.

-The Musketeers and Golden Eagles square off Sunday for the first time in conference play this season.
+The Golden Eagles have gone 6-1 against Big East opponents.
+Marquette is seventh in college basketball with 18.4 assists per game led by Tyler Kolek averaging 8.0.

-TOP PERFORMERS: Boum is averaging 17.7 points and 4.9 assists for the Musketeers.
-Jack Nunge is averaging 14.7 points and 7.5 rebounds over the last 10 games for Xavier.
+TOP PERFORMERS: Boum is shooting 50.8% and averaging 17.7 points for the Musketeers.
+Jack Nunge is averaging 14.7 points over the last 10 games for Xavier.

-Kam Jones averages 2.8 made 3-pointers per game for the Golden Eagles, scoring 16.1 points while shooting 36.2% from beyond the arc.
-Olivier-Maxence Prosper is averaging 14.7 points over the past 10 games for Marquette.
+Kam Jones is shooting 36.2% from beyond the arc with 2.8 made 3-pointers per game for the Golden Eagles, while averaging 16.1 points.
+Olivier-Maxence Prosper is averaging 14.7 points over the last 10 games for Marquette.

 LAST 10 GAMES: Musketeers: 10-0, averaging 85.8 points, 37.9 rebounds, 22.5 assists, 6.7 steals and 3.8 blocks per game while shooting 51.0% from the field.
 Their opponents have averaged 75.1 points per game.